akprasad/arunkprasad.com/akp/posts/how-to-create-a-static-website-with-flask.md

 title: How to create a static website with Flask
 date: 2022-01-05
+description: Static sites are fast and simple.
+Learn how to create one with
+             Flask and Flask-Frozen.

 Static sites are dead simple: simple to make, simple to deploy, and simple to serve.
 And *because* they're so simple, there are naturally [hundreds][ssg] of